Galvesdesousa/python_employee_data/README.md

 4. Follow the instructions in the console to perform various database operations.

+Testing

+To run the test suite, execute the following command: python test_database.py
+The test_database.py file contains unit tests for the database operations implemented in "Python-MySql DB.py."
+It verifies the functionality and ensures the correctness of the program.

 Database Schema
 The program operates on a simple database schema with a single table named customers.
 The schema of the customers table is as follows: